 The cutest muffin for spring!

-I like to think of this muffin as a totally guilt-free treat.
-Which I suppose is totally not true – but there is not too much to complain about here.
-These Pineapple and Coconut Muffins are low-ish in sugar, gluten-free and vegan.
+I like to think of this coconut and pineapple muffin as a totally guilt-free treat.
+Which I suppose is totally not true - but there is not too much to complain about here.
+These Pineapple Coconut Muffins are low-ish in sugar, gluten-free and vegan.
 No eggs, no milk.
 Lots of coconut.
 And lots of pineapple.

 Plus - they are insanely cute.
 Which is so, so important for a muffin.
 Maybe even the most important thing for a muffin to be.

 A batch here is on the smaller side.
 10 average not-too-big muffins, or 12 itty bytties.
 In case you had more kids to feed, or liked smaller muffins, or whatevs...
 Personally I think a muffin should stand up outside of its paper liner - even just a little bit, So I stopped at 10.